2025 Edition

 Without the company being considered a tax resident in Spain.

-💸 And yes: This can lead to considerable tax savings if everything is properly set up and managed.
+💸 And yes: this structure can offer a greater operational efficiency and legal security if everything is well set up and managed.

 Did you know there are over 2 million LLCs registered in the US?
 LLCs are very popular among American entrepreneurs because they offer them great flexibility and protection.